Our Reading Period for fiction, nonfiction, and poetry is now CLOSED until September 1, 2018.

 Dispatches are notes, news, and impressions from around the world.
 Both prose and verse accepted.
 Length: up to 800 words.
 They are accepted year round and are published online only.
 There is no reading fee for dispatches.

-At this time, The Common provides PDF contributor copies of the current print issue to online contributors.
 For material accepted, we pay contributors $100 per story, essay, or image portfolio, and $20 per poem.
+Dispatches are not paid.

 The Common charges a reading fee of $3.00 for Essays, Fiction, and Poetry submissions.
 If this fee is a financial hardship that prevents you from submitting, please contact us at firstname.lastname@example.org.